pluralitybook/plurality/scripts/index/README.md

 - `index.md` was created for sequencing and visual considerations.
 - The location of `⿻`'s appearance was set as p.88, which is `3-0 What is ⿻?`.`⿻ 數位 Plurality` is 89, `數位` are 2, 92.
 Those are important concepts and the extraction from the PDF fails because it is included in the chapter titles.
 - `⿻ Publics` in 4-2 section title. p.209.
 Also in pages 451, 461, 480, all of them are OK.
 Notice: `⿻ Public` is a part of `⿻ Public Media`.
+- FIX of `ignore continuous pages`: During keyword extraction from the PDF, the inclusion of section titles every two pages causes an abundance of hits for keywords contained in the section titles.
+To address this, we decided not to pick up keywords that appeared two pages ago.
+This fix decreses keywords of >5 occurrences from 91 to 54.

 ## first step (~3/26)